CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/README.md

 > Written by : godsendtoxic\#7683

-## SKILL Sinks and Faucets
+## $XWeapon Sinks and Faucets

-The flow of SKILL in and out of the contract is controlled by the faucets and sinks present in the game.
+The flow of $XWeapon in and out of the contract is controlled by the faucets and sinks present in the game.

-A faucet is an activity that distributes SKILL to players and a sink is any activity that consumes SKILL.
-Due to the limited supply of SKILL, a balance between the two is vital to game health.
+A faucet is an activity that distributes $XWeapon to players and a sink is any activity that consumes $XWeapon.
+Due to the limited supply of $XWeapon, a balance between the two is vital to game health.

-Faucets in CryptoBlades distributes SKILL to players, and the rewards pool that the faucets use is replenished by any sinks in the game.
+Faucets in CryptoWar distributes $XWeapon  to players, and the rewards pool that the faucets use is replenished by any sinks in the game.

 The current faucets in the game are as follows: